 - Respect school authorities, personnel, visitors, school property, and the rights and property of fellow students. - Demonstrate self-control while on campus and while attending school-related activities off campus and show respect for the neighboring community. - Be seated and prepared for class when the second bell sounds.
-Furthermore, students are prohibited from leaving the classroom without first obtaining permission from their teacher. - Be prepared with homework, assignments, presentations, and the necessary materials (textbooks, notebooks, writing utensils, etc.) to participate thoroughly in daily academics. - Conform to the school's Dress Code Policy during school hours and at times during school-sponsored events and activities (see Dress Code Policy section). - While in the classroom, refrain from talking without permission and avoid any action that is considered distracting to the learning environment. - Participate and be attentive and fully engaged with the learning process. - Do not quarrel with or display acts of defiance towards teachers or any authority figure under any circumstances. - Do not engage in "horseplay." - Chewing gum is not allowed on campus. - Students are prohibited from consuming food or beverages inside the AGBU DHS building, except for drinking water from water fountains or water bottles (in classrooms only) at the teacher's discretion. - 13
+Furthermore, students are prohibited from leaving the classroom without first obtaining permission from their teacher.

-- During lunch, students should follow the instructions of adult monitors managing lines, maintain a tidy space, clean up after themselves, and consume food/drink in approved eating areas only. - During assemblies, students should demonstrate respect and courtesy by remaining quiet as they enter and exit, pay attention to the speaker(s)/performer(s), show appreciation through applause, and follow all instructions. - Refrain from bringing large quantities of baked items to school for the purpose of a student's birthday.
-The Dean's Office, or any room in the building, is not to be used as a storage area for such items. - Rolling backpacks are prohibited, except for valid medical reasons (the school reserves the right to request medical documentation for this purpose).
+- Be prepared with homework, assignments, presentations, and the necessary materials (textbooks, notebooks, writing utensils, etc.) to participate thoroughly in daily academics. - Conform to the school's Dress Code Policy during school hours and at times during school-sponsored events and activities (see Dress Code Policy section). - While in the classroom, refrain from any action that is considered distracting to the learning environment. - Participate and be attentive and fully engaged with the learning process. - Do not quarrel with or display acts of defiance towards teachers or any authority figure under any circumstances. - Do not engage in "horseplay." - Chewing gum is not allowed on campus. - Students are prohibited from consuming food or beverages inside the AGBU DHS building, except for drinking water from water fountains or water bottles (in classrooms only) at the teacher's discretion. - During lunch, students should follow the instructions of adult monitors managing lines, maintain a tidy space, clean up after themselves, and consume food/drink in approved eating areas only. - During assemblies, students should demonstrate respect and courtesy by remaining quiet as they enter and exit, pay attention to the speaker(s)/performer(s), show appreciation through applause, and follow all instructions. - No baked items or balloons should be brought to school for the purpose of a student's birthday. - Rolling backpacks are prohibited, except for valid medical reasons (the school reserves the right to request medical documentation for this purpose).
 Any student who brings a rolling backpack to school will have it confiscated and impounded in the Dean's Office.
 A parent must accompany the student to retrieve it. - Storage racks on the 1st and 2nd floors are to be used specifically for lunch bags, gym/athletic bags and gear only.
 Materials such as textbooks, binders, notebooks, clothing, projects, lunch bags, food, and the like are prohibited from being placed on the storage racks.
 Any items other than lunch bags, gym/athletic bags and gear are subject to disposal.
 Students may be subject to disciplinary action for repeat offenses.